shubhamsahu1/shoping/README.md

 ## Technology

 ```
-1. React and redux as JS framework.
+1. React and redux as JS framework..
+2. JSX for template.
-2. added pre-commit hooks with 'husky' .
+3. added pre-commit hooks with 'husky' .
-3. used pre-commit hooks like lint-staged and prettier.
+4. used pre-commit hooks like lint-staged and prettier.
-4. Test this React application with the axe-core accessibility testing library.
+5. Test this React application with the axe-core accessibility testing library.
-5. used i18next for internationalization of this application.
+6. used i18next for internationalization of this application.
-6. used react-app-polyfill to run this app on older browser.
+7. used react-app-polyfill to run this app on older browser.

 ```
 ## Performance